kei5uke/kei5uke.github.io/content/posts/brainfuck/index.md

 # DNS

-I added www.brainfuck.htb, sup3rs3cr3t.brainfuck.htb, brainfuck.htb to /etc/hots and I found wordpress page and some forum on broser.
+Added www.brainfuck.htb, sup3rs3cr3t.brainfuck.htb, and brainfuck.htb to /etc/hosts.
+Discovered a WordPress site and a forum.

 # Wordpress